 Var Model Description V310 Number of living children at the time the respondent first used a contraceptive method.
-BASE: All respondents who have ever used a contraceptive method (V302 $> 0$ ).
+BASE: All respondents who have ever used a contraceptive method (V302 $>$ 0).
 V311 Number of living children at the time of first use is a grouped form of V310, with 4 or more truncated to 4 and respondents who have never used a contraceptive method coded 5.
 V312 Current contraceptive method.
 Pregnant women are coded 0 "Not currently using."
-V313 Type of contraceptive method categorizes the current contraceptive method as either a modern method, or a traditional method, or a folkloric method.
+V313 Type of contraceptive method categorizes the current contraceptive method as either a modern method, a traditional method, or a folkloric method.
 V314 Method of periodic abstinence indicates how the respondent determined on which days to abstain from sexual intercourse the last time the respondent used periodic abstinence.
-BASE: Ever users of periodic abstinence (V305(8) = 1).
+BASE: Current users of periodic abstinence (V312 = 8) - Note that this is different from the base used in DHS I.